z5450851HimaMallina/z5450851_event_study/README.md

+# Financial Data Engineering & Volatility Portfolio Analysis
-## Project Objective
+### Objective

-Financial analysis rarely begins with clean, unified datasets.
-Instead, analysts often face fragmented data spread across multiple sources, formats, and structures especially when working with stock price information across different exchanges and time periods.The objective of this project is to design and implement a scalable, and portable Python-based data pipeline that systematically ingests, validates, cleans, and consolidates stock price data from multiple sources into a single structured output.
-By automating the process of reading ticker metadata, extracting individual price files, verifying data integrity, and merging records into a unified JSON format, this project mirrors real-world financial data engineering challenges.
-It demonstrates how thoughtful data validation and modular design can transform raw, fragmented market data into an analysis-ready dataset.

-This project is valuable because it:
-- Addresses a core pain point in financial analytics: inconsistent and distributed data sources
-- Emphasizes data quality, validation, and reproducibility, which are critical in finance
-- Builds a flexible foundation that can be extended for downstream tasks such as time-series analysis, portfolio comparison, or predictive modeling

-Ultimately, this project showcases how disciplined data engineering practices enable reliable financial insights turning messy market data into meaningful, usable information.
+In financial environments, valuable insights are rarely limited by modelling techniques they are limited by data quality, fragmentation, and poor pipelines.
+Market data is often scattered across files, formats, and systems, making even basic analysis unreliable without a strong data engineering foundation.

+This project was built to address that real-world problem.
+It delivers an end-to-end financial data pipeline that first solves the problem of fragmented stock price data and then applies that clean, structured data to a volatility-based portfolio strategy.
+Together, the two components reflect how data engineering directly enables better financial analysis and investment decisions.

-### Project-1: Combining Data from Multiple Sources
+### Project-1: Building Market Data Pipeline
-Finance data often requires assembling datasets from various sources especially when dealing with stock prices.

 <img width="520" alt="image" src="https://github.com/user-attachments/assets/4af33ff0-e882-4384-a59b-a13c30cd0ffb" />

+The first phase focuses on a core industry problem: combining stock price data from multiple sources into a single, trusted dataset.
+Rather than assuming clean inputs, the pipeline is designed to handle inconsistent files, validate metadata, and enforce structure at every stage.
+Using Python, the solution extracts ticker information from a central configuration file, reads individual price datasets, validates column formats and ticker mappings, and consolidates everything into a unified JSON output.

+Each step mirrors real ETL workflows used in financial systems, where data reliability is as important as data availability.
+The pipeline is modular, portable, and deliberately avoids hardcoded paths or assumptions.
+This makes it easy to extend to new tickers, exchanges, or time periods without rewriting core logic.
+By the end of this phase, fragmented raw files are transformed into a clean, analysis-ready dataset that can be confidently reused across downstream analytics and modelling tasks.

+At its core, this project demonstrates how strong data engineering practices turn messy market data into a dependable analytical asset.

-## Project-1 Structure
+### Project-1 Structure
 ```
 project1/
 │